spacemeat/humon/README.md

 > Currently the clang build uses gcc's standard library.
 A better build experience is in the works, but in the meantime it's trivial to modify the `build-linux.py` script to use whatever library you have.

+If you're on a 64-bit machine that can run 32-bit programs (like Intel/AMD), you can build a 32-bit version:

+    ~/src/humon$ ./build-linux.py 32bit

 In Windows, you can open the root-level `humon.sln` file in Visual Studio 2017+, and build the targets you like.

 For all builds, the binary artifacts are produced in `{humon directory}/build/bin`.
 Currently, you can just copy the built binaries and the headers from `{humon directory}/include/humon` for use in your projects.